Freddie Freeman Player Props: Dodgers vs. Diamondbacks

-On Sunday, Freddie Freeman (on the back of going 1-for-3) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 4:10 PM ET.
+After going 0-for-2 in his most recent game, Freddie Freeman and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 10:10 PM ET on Thursday.

-He had a one-hit showing in his last game (1-for-3) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-2) against the Rockies.

 Freddie Freeman Game Info & Props vs. the Diamondbacks